clsweeting/ohdsi-webapi/docs/example-from-scratch.md

     ConceptSetExpression
 )

+# Either retrieve the Concept from the vocabulary, based on its ID:
+diabetes_concept = client.vocabulary.concept(201826)
+print(concept)

-# Create the Type 2 diabetes concept using the schema model
+# OR create the Type 2 diabetes concept using the schema model
 diabetes_concept = Concept(
     concept_id=201826,
     concept_name="Type 2 diabetes mellitus",